 Frequently Asked Questions

-If the product is ‘certified gluten-free’, it must meet or be below 20 parts-per-million (ppm) of gluten content.
-GFFP requires all GFFP certified customers to be at or below 5 ppm to ensure the added safety of the products for the public.
+Any product making a gluten-free declaration on product packaging must follow government regulations and ensure the product meets or be below 20 parts-per-million (ppm) of gluten content.
+However, not all gluten-free products are 'certified gluten-free'.
+GFFP requires all GFFP Certified customers to be at or below 5 ppm to ensure the added safety of the products for the public.

-This premise stems from the U.S. FDA’s rule for packages foods issued in 2013 that aimed to help both people with celiac disease eat more safely and the food manufacturers produce foods to documented standards.
+This premise stems from the U.S. FDA’s rule for packaged foods issued in 2013 that aimed to help both people with celiac disease eat more safely and that food manufacturers produce foods to documented standards.
 The cut-off value was partially selected because this level can be accurately and precisely measured by validated testing methods.

-If you know the owner/ manager, speak with them about the GFFP program and how it will benefit their businesses.
+If you know the owner or manager, speak with them about the GFFP programs and how it will benefit their businesses.
 Additionally, provide them with a link to our website gf-finder.com where they can contact us, or post a recommendation on our site with contact details.

 Search the Gluten-Free Directory

 Find Gluten-Free products or eateries in our directory.
 Try searches like "pizza", "bakery", or "desserts" to find what you love.